Mandela Centenary Celebration

 Elinor Sisulu - Daughter-in-law of Walter and Albertina Sisulu, writer and human rights activist

-Charlayne Hunter-Gault - American journalist and former foreign correspondent for National Public Radio and the Public Broadcasting Service
+Charlayne Hunter-Gault - American journalist and former foreign correspondent for National Public Radio, Public Broadcasting Service and CNN

 Max Sisulu was born in Soweto, South Africa in 1945.
 Political repression, harassment and persecution of his parents, Walter and Albertina Sisulu, ensured that he and his siblings became politically conscious and active at an early age.
 In 1963 Max was arrested at age 17, making him the youngest person at that time, to be detained under the notorious 90-day law.
 He and his mother Albertina, who had also been detained under the same law, were released from prison after the arrest of his father Walter with other leaders at Rivonia on 11 July 1963.
 Max went into exile shortly after, unaware that it would be two and a half decades before he would return to his homeland.
 During his exile, Max underwent military training in the Soviet Union, before going on to study at the Plekhanov University in Moscow, where he graduated with a Masters degree in economics.